ThanhLeDuc552/Just-a-basic-website/README.md

 - Hoang An
 - Duc Thanh

-## Setup Instructions

-1. **Important:** Change student ID to your ID in `settings.php`
-2. Run `setup.php` for initial database setting
-3. Test and report errors if found

 ## Features

 This project provides a management system for Etech with the following features: